NYC Comedy Calendar

 A lounge attached to East Village restaurant Three of Cups showcases up-and-coming comics.
 There are shows every Sunday and every other Tuesday.
 While casual fans may not recognize the performers, the price is right; there's no cover and no drink minimum.
 Plus, you never know when you'll run into the next Rory Scovel.
 For more info, visit threeofcupsnyc.com.

 Mondays, The Stand

-This (free!) weekly show already has some impressive talent lined up: December performers include Sean Patton, Judah Friedlander and Dave Hill.
+This (free!) weekly show already has brought in comics like Sean Patton, Judah Friedlander and Dave Hill.
 For more info, visit thestandnyc.com.

 Mondays, 11pm; Upright Citizens Brigade Theatre

 This free stand-up showcase is hosted by Leo Allen (who's written for Saturday Night Live) and has featured sets from the likes of David Cross and Janeane Garofalo.

 Experience the East Village's comedic Japanese game show that's full of entertaining consequences for the losers.
 It's guaranteed to be a one-of-a-kind outing.
 For more info, visit faceoffunlimited.com.

 Tuesdays, Cake Shop

 This free weekly show has drawn the likes of Ilana Glazer, Bobcat Goldthwait and Louis C.K., and is a good choice for a weeknight out.
 For more info, visit cake-shop.com.